CHOOSING WHAT TO WEAR TO A WAKE

 To help you, our specialists have compiled a few guidelines to keep in mind when deciding what to wear to a wake.

-First of all, a wake is not a funeral, and it is often hosted somewhere outside the funeral home.
+First, a wake is not a funeral, and it is often hosted outside the funeral home.
 In essence, a wake is focused on visiting the family after the loss of their loved one.
 Wakes are less formal than funerals, and some follow certain rituals.

 Even though a wake is a more casual gathering than a funeral service, you still want to pay your respects to the family.
 Women should avoid wearing:

 - Mini-skirts, blouses, or dresses with low necklines, and spandex

 - Noisy or sparkling jewelry or accessories

 For men, choosing adequate wake attire is more straightforward.
 Men are expected to show their respects accordingly and dress in semi-formal attire.
 For example, some men opt to wear a tailored suit, others choose to wear dress pants, and others prefer to wear a tailored shirt with slacks or jeans.
 Colors for men should also be somber; think black, gray, and blue.
 Regarding prints, men can wear striped or checkered shirts and still look formal.

 Shoes and accessories are also important for men’s attire.
 For example, some men may choose to wear a tie, while others might dismiss it; both are valid.
 Shoes should be polished and taken care of.
 Depending on the event, men can wear sunshades or bring an umbrella if the wake is outdoors.